toolmantim/tap-release/README.md

   end
 ```

-Whenever this file is updated, or a new release is published, the formula will be automatically updated based on the template.
+Whenever a new release containing a my-tool.zip asset is published to GitHub, the given tap will be updated based on the template given.

 ## Developing